Andy McCarthy and The Plot to Destroy A Presidency

 The FBI dismissed claims by two former intelligence community inspector general employees who claim China may have hacked Hillary Clinton's private server, according to a report released Wednesday by two Republican senators.

-The two intelligence community watchdogs said they discovered an anomaly anomaly, I can say it, anomaly in Mrs. Clinton's email.
+The two intelligence community watchdogs said they discovered an anomaly, I can say it, anomaly in Mrs. Clinton's emails, stop laughing at me, in Mrs. Clinton's emails while conducting a review of her server's contents in 2015.

-This anomaly specifically, what they discovered was an email address tied to Clinton's email that was possibly forwarding her emails to yes China, the hostile regime that they are in real time.
+This anomaly, specifically, what they discovered was an email address tied to Clinton's email that was possibly forwarding her emails to yes, China, the hostile regime that they are in real time.

-And they took their concerns to Mr. Hillary should win 100 million to zero.
+And they took their concerns to Mr. Hillary should win $100 million to zero.

-We're smelly Walmart Trump supporters, and I have an insurance policy.
+We're smelly Walmart Trump supporters.

-Peter Strzok, according to notes from their interviews with Senate staffers, but the Bureau wasn't interested in that hacking.
+And I have an insurance policy, Peter Strzok, according to notes from their interviews with Senate staffers, but the Bureau wasn't interested in that hacking.

 Oh, that's right.